k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ### **Step 1** – Install and Validate Docker and Docker Compose Runtime

-If Docker has not already been installed on your machine, follow the [Docker installation guide](https://docs.docker.com/engine/install/) from Docker's official documentation.
+If Docker has not already been installed on your machine, follow the <a href="https://docs.docker.com/engine/install/">Docker installation guide</a> from Docker's official documentation.

 The easiest and recommended way to get Docker Compose is to install Docker Desktop.
 Docker Desktop includes Docker Compose, Docker Engine, and Docker CLI, all prerequisites for Compose.
 See https://docs.docker.com/compose/install/ for more information.